Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 Critically Sampled Perfect Reconstruction Filter Banks

-A Perfect Reconstruction (PR) filter bank is any filter bank whose reconstruction is the original signal, possibly delayed, and possibly scaled by a constant.
+A Perfect Reconstruction (PR) filter bank is any filter bank whose reconstruction is the original signal, possibly delayed, and possibly scaled by a constant [287].
 In this context, critical sampling (also called ``maximal downsampling'') means that the downsampling factor is the same as the number of filter channels.
-For the STFT, this implies $ R=M=N$ (with $ M>N$ for Portnoff windows).
+For the STFT, this implies $ R=M=N$ (with $ M>N$ allowed for Portnoff windows).

-As derived in Chapter 8, the Short-Time Fourier Transform (STFT) is a PR filter bank whenever the Constant-OverLap-Add (COLA) condition is met by the analysis window $ w$ and the hop size $ R$.
-However, only the rectangular window case with no zero-padding is critically sampled (OLA hop size = FBS downsampling factor = $ N$).
-Advanced audio compression algorithms (``perceptual audio coding'') are based on critically sampled filter banks, for obvious reasons.
+As derived in Chapter 8, the Short-Time Fourier Transform (STFT) is a PR filter bank whenever the Constant-OverLap-Add (COLA) condition is met by the analysis window $ w$ and the hop size $ R$ .
+However, only the rectangular window case with no zero-padding is critically sampled (OLA hop size = FBS downsampling factor = $ N$ ).
+Perceptual audio compression algorithms such as MPEG audio coding are based on critically sampled filter banks, for obvious reasons.
+It is important to remember that we normally do not require critical sampling for audio analysis, digital audio effects, and music applications; instead, we normally need critical sampling only when compression is a requirement.
+Thus, when compression is not a requirement, we are normally interested in oversampled filter banks.
+The polyphase representation is useful in that case as well.
+In particular, we will obtain some excellent insights into the aliasing cancellation that goes on in such downsampled filter banks (including STFTs with hop sizes $ R>1$ ), as the next section makes clear.

 Subsections